 When trying to select from the vast array of fertilizers out there, consider the moisture content and aeration of the soil.
 One of the most important things to think about when growing weed is that you need the soil to be moist and retain some water without drowning the plant.

 In addition to the moisture content of the soil, you'll want to ensure that it's properly aerated.
 Getting oxygen to the roots of the plant can make all the difference in the growth of your plants.
 What does this have to do with the fertilizer that you pick?
 Some are actually naturally inclined to help in both areas.

 The shape of certain fertilizer and soil supplement particles helps it to avoid getting packed down.
 Some can also regulate the moisture around the plant to make sure that it gets just the right amount of water when it needs it.
 The best fertilizer for weed can give your plants a boost just from the way it's structured.

 If you've ever partaken before, you probably noticed a specific taste.
 Some strains have a very stale, almost sterile taste to them.
 A lot of factory-farm produced weed tastes terrible and bitter when it's smoked.
-A lot of this taste comes from the fertilizer that they use on the plants while growing them.
+Much of this taste comes from the fertilizer that they use on the plants while growing them.

 If you want to avoid that nasty taste in your own plants, the type of soil supplement you use will play a big role in that.
-Going with an all-natural, organic fertilizer will help eliminate that disgusting taste when you or your customers decide to light up.
+Going with an all-natural, organic marijuana fertilizer will help eliminate that disgusting taste when you or your customers decide to light up.